 As the name suggests, the book contains five of Indira Goswami’s stories.
 Each one talks about life under a patriarchal rule from the perspective of the character.

 The second story is The Blood of Devipeeth, in which Padmapriya – the central character – struggles to overcome her feelings of doubt and abandonment and finds herself after being dumped by her estranged husband.
 The story is set around the Kamakhya Dham, an old temple dedicated to the Goddess Kamakhya.
-Themes like animal sacrifice and forbidden love are explored in this text, with realistic descriptions and narratives often slipping into symbolic ones that highlight not only the physical world of the story, but also the mental world of Padmapriya.
+Themes like animal sacrifice and forbidden love are explored in this text, with realistic descriptions and narratives often slipping into symbolic ones that highlight not only the physical world of the story but also the mental world of Padmapriya.

 The fourth story in this collection by Indira Goswami finds its roots in a particularly difficult part of her life.
-After the death of her husband, she goes to Vrindavan to research the Ramayana on the recommendation of her teacher.
+After the death of her husband, she goes to Vrindavan to research the Ramayana at the recommendation of her teacher.
 Ishwari’s Doubts and Desires features a similar setting, in which the issues surrounding the prevalent attitudes towards widows and their lack of companionship beyond their ashram are addressed.

-The final story, The Touchstone, is the only one of this collection to feature a male protagonist.
+The final story, The Touchstone, is the only one in this collection to feature a male protagonist.
 Dwarakanath.
 He represents the usual type of men featured in Goswami’s fictional world, men who, as a result of their patriarchal upbringing, are so disconnected from women that they truly have no idea what women want or need.
 As a result, they end up treating women like sex objects, as they have been socialised to.

 Talking about how patriarchy affects men

 Her real strength lies in her brutally honest depictions of women’s issues and the laughable double standards governing the rights of the different genders.
-Goswami touches on sensitive issues like women’s sexuality and how it ties into their strength, the inhumanity of animal sacrifices, the disconnect and dehumanising of women in today’s society, among others.
+Goswami touches on sensitive issues like women’s sexuality and how it ties into their strength, the inhumanity of animal sacrifices, and the disconnect and dehumanising of women in today’s society, among others.
 These topics, which some still hesitate to touch with a bargepole, are discussed and dissected relentlessly, without any attempt made to soften the harsh conclusions.
-Its a stark depiction of the reality we live in.
+It is a stark depiction of the reality we live in.

-The only issue (I hesitate to call it a problem) is that the style of writing may seem disjointed and a bit confusing at times, often calling for a second read through.
-However it gets easier to understand as you continue reading, and get used to it.
+The only issue (I hesitate to call it a problem) is that the style of writing may seem disjointed and a bit confusing at times, often calling for a second read-through.
+However, it gets easier to understand as you continue reading and get used to it.

 “She did not care about the arrows of the words on her ear and the hurt of the stones on her body”

-This is a must read for everyone to truly understand the lives that women in India lead even today.
+This is a must-read for everyone to truly understand the lives that women in India lead even today.
 A wonderfully written, blunt, and graphic retelling of the stories that surround us.